Love More: Music video

 The music video was filmed on August 2, 2013 in Los Angeles, California and was directed by Brown himself.
 The video premiered on YouTube on August 17, 2013.
 It features Brown taking some of his friends to a night club in his car, when he turns on the radio and the song starts.
 The music video features a cameo by Nick Swardson as they drive shotgun.
 At the club, Brown is seen flirting, singing and performing synchronized dance moves with his backup dancers, while multiple shots of Minaj are shown.
 The video was uploaded on Brown's Vevo channel on August 29, 2013.

 Critical reception

+The song received widely positive reviews.
 Billboard praised the single stating: "Raunchy and sure to be a club favorite, 'Love More' is the latest single off of Brown's forthcoming album, X." AllHipHop also released a positive review stating: "Over a frenzied, dubstep-inspired club beat, Nicki and Brown exchange sexual innuendos, party recaps and their own brand of love."